liamwalsh1980/Milestone-Project-3/README.md

 - **Create** will be classed as Adding a Film/Adding a Genre
 - **Read** will be classed as viewing Films all signed users have added
 - **Update** will be classed and editing a Film a user has added or for the Admin user to be able to edit a Genre
 - **Delete** will be classed as deleting a Film a user has added of for the Admin user to be able to delete a Genre.
-The term 'Done' is also used in the profile page to accomplish delete.
+The term 'Remove' is also used in the profile page to accomplish delete.

 FilmZone is a friendly, easy to use Website for all film lovers to visit.
 Users can view another users' favourite films and add their own films by signing up to a user account with a username and password of their choosing.
 With a search facility available, users can quickly find a particular film based on Genre, Actor or Film name keyword.
 As a keen film lover, I thought of this idea based on my own experiences and thinking that it would be good to have a platform on the internet to tell others what my favourites films are and why.
 As users aren’t restricted to how many films they can add, I believe that with just a few registered users the library of films within Filmzone could quickly grow and therefore offers new users a broad range of Films to consider watching next.